May 22, 2008

 "It's not what you know when you start that matters, it's what you learn and put to use after you start your business that counts the most."

-You don't have to be a computer programmer or a video expert.
-You don't have to know what a podcast is or a blog or even how to edit html.
+You don’t have to be great at something.
+You don’t have to know what SQL is or binary or even how to edit HTML.

 The bare essentials you need to start an internet business are: